alexdmoss/mw-monitoring/README.md

 When this is up and running, you should be able to `kubectl port-forward svc/alertmanager-operated 9093:9093` and then hit `http://localhost:9093/` and see one of the Promethei.

+IAP auth has now been configured also:

+### Authentication

+Basic Auth has been replaced with Google's Identity Aware Proxy across my shared `Gateway`.
+If looking for that config, look at commits before October 2023.

+Set up has been done manually for now - may revisit this later.
+General gist is:

+- Enable IAP via the Console
+- find the Backend Service for this workload in the IAP panel and toggle IAP to On. _This should create a credential in [API Credentials](https://console.cloud.google.com/apis/credentials) automatically_
+- Within the credential that's automatically created:
+  - Copy the client ID from the credential that's created into `ingress.yaml` - `GCPBackendPolicy`
+  - Create a secret from the client secret, and make sure the name matches up - `kubectl create secret generic iap-client --from-file=iap-secret.txt`
+- Apply the `GCPBackendPolicy`

 ## Grafana

 Is installed via an operator - see `./grafana-operator/generate-manifest.sh`.
 We apply the raw manifest generated locally via `helm template`.